llvm/llvm-project/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl05.rst

       // Start the PHI node with an entry for Start.
       PHINode *Variable =
           Builder->CreatePHI(Type::getDoubleTy(*TheContext), 2, VarName);
-      Variable->addIncoming(StartVal, PreLoopBB);
+      Variable->addIncoming(StartVal, EntryBB);

-Now that the "preheader" for the loop is set up, we switch to emitting code for the loop condition check.
+Now that ``EntryBB`` is set up, we switch to emitting code for the loop condition check.
 To begin with, we move the insertion point and create the Phi node for the loop induction variable.
 Since we already know the incoming value for the starting value, we add it to the Phi node.
 Note that the Phi node will eventually get a second value for the backedge, but we can't set it up yet (because it doesn't exist!).

 .. code-block:: c++